 Determined to go vegan but don’t think you have the cash?

 Or maybe you’re vegan already and it’s burning a hole in your purse?
 It doesn’t need to be this way, people!
 Veganism can absolutely be the cheapest diet to thrive on.
 Like with any money-saving, you just have to be savvy.

-There are so many fantastic tips for going vegan on a budget, that we are actually going to create a dedicated section of the website this year, complete with a range of recipes.
-For now, here are our favourite pieces of advice on being vegan on a budget!
+There are so many fantastic tips for going vegan on a budget.
+Here are my favourite pieces of advice on being vegan on a budget!

 Savvy Vegan Shopping

 When you’re at the supermarket, you have to be strategic.
 In order to get the best prices, you’ve got to put a little thought into it.
 That applies to any lifestyle!